umkoin/umkoin/doc/managing-wallets.md

 ```

 The restored wallet can also be loaded in the GUI via `File` ->`Open wallet`.

+## Wallet Passphrase

+Understanding wallet security is crucial for safely storing your Umkoin.
+A key aspect is the wallet passphrase, used for encryption.
+Let's explore its nuances, role, encryption process, and limitations.

+- **Not the Seed:**
+The wallet passphrase and the seed are two separate components in wallet security.
+The seed, or HD seed, functions as a master key for deriving private and public keys in a hierarchical deterministic (HD) wallet.
+In contrast, the passphrase serves as an additional layer of security specifically designed to secure the private keys within the wallet.
+The passphrase serves as a safeguard, demanding an additional layer of authentication to access funds in the wallet.

+- **Protection Against Unauthorized Access:**
+The passphrase serves as a protective measure, securing your funds in situations where an unauthorized user gains access to your unlocked computer or device while your wallet application is active.
+Without the passphrase, they would be unable to access your wallet's funds or execute transactions.
+However, it's essential to be aware that someone with access can potentially compromise the security of your passphrase by installing a keylogger.

+- **Doesn't Encrypt Metadata or Public Keys:**
+It's important to note that the passphrase primarily secures the private keys and access to funds within the wallet.
+It does not encrypt metadata associated with transactions or public keys.
+Information about your transaction history and the public keys involved may still be visible.

+- **Risk of Fund Loss if Forgotten or Lost:**
+If the wallet passphrase is too complex and is subsequently forgotten or lost, there is a risk of losing access to the funds permanently.
+A forgotten passphrase will result in the inability to unlock the wallet and access the funds.

 ## Migrating Legacy Wallets to Descriptor Wallets